danbev/learning-quantum-computing/README.md

             +------|-->
                    0.707106
 ```
-I think that normalizing makes it easier to to calculations later as we have
+I think that normalizing makes it easier to do calculations later as we have
 a length of 1 and we don't have to account for different lengths or the vector
-(r, magnitude), we can just use the x,y values of the sin/cosine.
+(r, magnitude), we can just use the x,y values of the sine/cosine.

 A qubit can be in the state of Ψ₁, or Ψ₂, or a combination of both.